-Fund's portfolio may differ from the maximum GHG intensity permitted at financial year end, albeit by no more than 10% of the maximum permitted greenhouse gas intensity at the end of the previous financial year.

-- Application of the following minimum exclusion criteria for indirect and direct investments: - Securities issued by companies that, as a result of following problematic practices in the areas of human rights, labour rights, the environment and corruption, seriously violate principles and guidelines such as the principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights; - Securities issued by companies that are involved with controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus and nuclear weapons); - Securities issued by companies that generate more than 10% of their turnover from weapons and military equipment and services; - Securities issued by companies that generate more than 10% of their turnover from the extraction of thermal coal; - Securities issued by utility companies that generate more than 20% of their turnover from coal; - Securities issued by companies involved in tobacco production and securities issued by companies involved in the distribution of tobacco, amounting to more than 5% of their turnover.
+- A maximum of 10% deviation in GHG intensity from the target value for GHG intensity at the end of the previous financial year.
+This means that, between financial year ends, the GHG intensity of the Fund's portfolio may differ from the maximum GHG intensity permitted at financial year end, albeit by no more than 10% of the maximum permitted greenhouse gas intensity at the end of the previous financial year. - Application of the following minimum exclusion criteria with regard to sustainability for indirect and direct investments: - Companies that, as a result of following problematic practices in the areas of human rights, labour rights, the environment and corruption, seriously violate principles and guidelines such as the principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles for Economic Affairs and Human Rights. - Companies that generate revenue through the manufacture and/or sale of controversial weapons and/or weapons prohibited under international conventions (e.g. anti-personnel mines, cluster ammunition, chemical weapons, biological weapons, enriched uranium, white phosphorus and atomic weapons). - Companies that generate more than 10% of their turnover from weapons, military equipment and services. - Companies that generate more than 10% of their turnover from the extraction of coal. - Utilities companies that generate more than 20% of their turnover from coal. - Companies that generate more than 10% of their turnover from energy production or other use of fossil fuels (excluding natural gas). - Companies that generate more than 10% of their turnover from the extraction of crude oil. - Companies that generate more than 10% of their turnover from mining, exploration and services for oil sand and oil shale. - Companies involved in the production of tobacco and companies that generate more than 5% of their turnover from the sale of tobacco.

-Direct investments in government issuers with an inadequate Freedom House Index are excluded.
-A Freedom House Index score is inadequate if the country is classified as "Not free" in the "Total Score and Status" column of the "Global Freedom Scores" section of the Freedom House Index, available online at https://freedomhouse.org/countries/freedom-world/scores.
+Direct investments in government issuers with an inadequate Freedom House Index rating are excluded.
+An insufficient Freedom House Index exists if the jurisdiction in question has a rating in the Freedom House Index, which can be accessed at https://freedomhouse.org/countries/freedom-world/scores